 Where to get a CPR number?

-You get a CPR number when you register with the Danish Civil Registration System at Citizens’ Services in the municipality you live.
-In Aarhus, Copenhagen, Odense and Aalborgh you can register at International Citizen Service
+You get a CPR number when you register with the Danish Civil Registration System at Citizens’ Services in the Municipality you live.
+In Aarhus, Copenhagen, Odense, and Aalborg you can register at International Citizen Service

 How to get a CPR number?

-In order to register and be issued with a CPR number you need to show up in person at Citizens’ Services in the Municipality in which you live.
+In order to register and be issued a CPR number, you need to show up in person at Citizens’ Services in the Municipality in which you live.
 This also applies to accompanying spouses and/or children.

 At Citizens’ Services you will be asked for: